cybearl/genesis/README.md

   ensuring that only profitable trades are made by the SP.
 - The stop loss: This system is used to prevent the bot from losing money if the SP is not performing well, meaning that the RMS is the only system that can, in fact, make the bot lose money.

+The RMS works inside the Strategy Pool (SP) system, it wraps the trading part of the code, acting as a middleware between the trading decision and the actual trade.

 Can be found inside `src/systems/RMS.ts`.